-Zongwe produce and host the Under the Same Stars Podcast, and the upcoming podcast, Nokomis Speaks: Teachings from Grandmother Moon.
-Find their creative non-fiction published in GBR Publishing’s “Lighting the North”and “She’s No Longer Silent” and in the upcoming release of GCW Publishing’s “She Moves Mountains".
+They create social change through storytelling by producing and hosting two healing podcasts: Under the Same Stars and Nokomis Speaks.
+Find their creative writing published in GBR Publishing’s “Lighting the North”and “She’s No Longer Silent” and the upcoming release of GCW Publishing’s “She Moves Mountains".

 Listen as Nokomis Speaks and connecting to the teachings of Grandmother Moon.
 Join Zongwe Binesikwe as they explore Indigenous moon teachings through storytelling, hand drumming and ceremony.
 Each episode features teachings from Indigenous Elders and Knowledge Keepers from across the globe.

 Zongwe Binesikwe created Zee's Place to promote decolonization and reconciliation across Turtle Island and the world through music and story telling.